Aamidal/Button-Game/README.md

 # The Button Game

-A short piece of interactive, existential philsophy.
+A short piece of interactive existential phil0sophy.